sara-sabr/ITStrategy/presentations/General-IT-and-strategy.md

 - Recover faster incidents and errors
 - Reduce frequency of incidents and errors
 - Align with GC IT Direction

+Note:

+- GC IT Direction: Policy on Service and Digital, Digital Standards, Digital Strategic Operation Plan

 --